arthurfiorette/axios-cache-interceptor/docs/src/guide/request-id.md

 ## Custom Generator

-If the default generator is not enough for your use case, you can provide your own custom generator with the `keyGenerator` option.
+If the default generator is not enough for your use case, you can provide your own custom generator with the `generateKey` option.

 By default, it extracts `method`, `baseURL`, `params`, `data` and `url` properties from the request object and hashes it into a number with